Applied Behavior Analysis

 What is the Refund Policy?

-A student who has paid for any ABA Online Program course series and would like to withdraw or defer their registration to the next term, may do so up to seven days after the course start date.
-This date usually falls on the 22 of the month the course begins.
-The registrant will receive a refund of any course fees paid, less a $150.00 cancellation fee.
+A student who has paid for any ABA Online Program course and withdraws prior to the course start date or within seven days after the course start date will receive a refund of any registration fees paid, minus a $150.00 cancellation fee.
+For more information, please email firstname.lastname@example.org.

-Please Note: There are no refunds or transfers beginning eighth day after the course start date, for any course in the ABA Online Program course series.
+*Please Note: No refunds or transfers beginning the eighth day after the course start date.

 Any withdraws or transfers will receive a full refund minus a $150.00 cancellation or transfer fee if one of the following criteria is met: